SourceCatalog#

 \[\Delta F = \sqrt{\sum_{i \in S} \sigma_{\mathrm{tot}, i}^2}\]

-Custom errors for source segments can be calculated using the error_ma and background_ma properties, which are 2D MaskedArray cutout versions of the input error and background arrays.
-The mask is True for pixels outside of the source segment, masked pixels from the mask input, or any non-finite data values (NaN and inf).
+Custom errors for source segments can be calculated using the error_cutout_masked and background_cutout_masked properties, which are 2D MaskedArray cutout versions of the input error and background arrays.
+The mask is True for pixels outside the source segment, masked pixels from the mask input, or any non-finite data values (NaN and inf).

 Attributes Summary